研究Research2026.05.08

 ·May 8, 2026·3 min read

 The paper studies a two-hotel revenue-management simulator.
 Hotel A trains an agent against a fixed Hotel B competitor.
-The headline business metric is RevPAR, or revenue per available room.
-A standard learning agent can get close to the reference RevPAR while selling too aggressively, undercutting, or collapsing into modal price buckets.
-The score says success.
-The trace says otherwise.
+The main business metric is RevPAR, or revenue per available room.

 Citation note